MarcusKoen/marcuskoen.github.io/_posts/2026-01-26-CustomLang.md

 ---
 author: Marcus Koen
-title: Fuck it all.
-Time for a new language. weebC.
+title: Time for a new language. weebC.
 ---
 <style>
 html, body {